It appears that Ronnie Raygun's words have come back to haunt the traitors that hero worship him:

 During the debate over this bill, some have suggested that our focus should be not on protecting our own intelligence agencies, but on the real or imagined abuses of the past.
 Well, I'm glad that counsel was rejected, for the days of such abuses are behind us.
 The Congress now shares the responsibility of guarding against any transgression, and I have named a new Intelligence Oversight Board and Foreign Intelligence Advisory Board to assist me in ensuring that the rule of law is maintained in areas which must remain secret and out of the normal realm of public scrutiny.

+Beyond this, I have full confidence that you'll do your job vigorously and imaginatively while making sure that your activity is lawful, constitutional, and in keeping with the traditions of our way of life.
 And while you're at your job and while I'm President and while these Congressmen stand at watch, we'll work together to see to it that this powerful tool of government is used to advance, not abuse, the rights of free people.

 "The Great Accumulator" (you know?
 All of that debt Reagan ran up, silly!) must have had his astrologer working overtime that day...